MDAnalysis/UserGuide/doc/source/contributing_docs.rst

 Pytest will replace the dynamic output with these constant strings, which won't change between runs and hence prevent spurious failures.

-If your code correctly outputs variable strings each time its run, you should add a replacement rule and try to make it as specific as possible.
+If your code correctly outputs variable strings each time its run, you should add a replacement rule to the ``sanitize_output.cfg`` file and try to make it as specific as possible.

 On the hole2 notebook
 """""""""""""""""""""